Business Financing Program

 Contribution Limits

-• Individual Aboriginal entrepreneurs and wholly-owned or majority-owned Aboriginal businesses: up to $99,999
+• Individual Indigenous entrepreneurs and wholly-owned or majority-owned Indigenous businesses: up to $99,999

 • Community-owned businesses: up to $249,999

-Although actual ABFP contributions may vary based on the factors noted above, in general ABFP may contribute up to:
+Although actual BFP contributions may vary based on the factors noted above, in general BFP may contribute up to:

 • Business Support